Coronavirus updates: Trump appoints task force to deal with outbreak | DW | 27.02.2020

 23:36 US carrier Delta Air Lines is reducing its flights to South Korea while Hawaiian Airlines will stop them entirely.

-23:32 Bahrain has suspended flights to and from Iraq and Lebanon, as the death toll in the tiny country rises to 19.
+23:32 Bahrain has suspended flights to and from Iraq and Lebanon, as the number of cases in the tiny country reaches 26.

 23:30 The President of Italy's northern region of Lombardy, Attilio Fontana, has announced he would self-quarantine after one of his staff members tested positive.